JEK-III/mmistakes-test/_pages/home-design.md

 ## This is a markdown heading from the markdown file

-N2T keeps identifiers persistent, forwarding them to the best known web addresses Partners with Identifiers.org to resolve any kind of name – ARK, DOI, URN, Handle, PMID, PDB, Taxon, arxiv, ISSN, N2T resolves 900+ compact identifiers
+Partners with Identifiers.org to resolve any kind of name – ARK, DOI, URN, Handle, PMID, PDB, Taxon, arxiv, ISSN, and more.